 Demographics of African Faculty: East African Community

-The Demographics of African Faculty (DAF) study aims to investigate the scale and nature of faculty challenges impacting the quality of higher education for students in the East African Community (EAC), and to use the insights for effective decision making.
+The Demographics of African Faculty (DAF) study was commissioned to investigate the scale and nature of faculty challenges impacting the quality of higher education for students in the East African Community (EAC,) and to use the insights for effective decision-making.

-The DAF EAC study is being conducted by a consortium made up of the Inter-University Council of East Africa, Education Sub Saharan Africa, the Association of African Universities, and the Population Reference Bureau, with funding from Carnegie Corporation of New York.
+The DAF EAC study was conducted by a consortium made up of the Inter-University Council of East Africa, Education Sub Saharan Africa, the Association of African Universities, and the Population Reference Bureau, with funding from Carnegie Corporation of New York.

 Trained 12 IUCEA-appointed researchers from the six EAC countries carrying out data collection and analysis for the project;

 Research teams collected country data from the six target countries;